 The Energy Efficiency Council's podcast, First Fuel, brings you the latest perspectives on energy efficiency, energy management and demand response from Australia and around the world.

-The First Fuel podcast will be broadcast live as a webinar, and shared later as a podcast.
+The First Fuel podcast is often broadcast live as a webinar, and always shared later as a podcast.

 Please see the First Fuel podcast to subscribe to the podcast, register for upcoming live webinars, or watch previous recordings.

 Delivered jointly by the Energy Efficiency Council, and the German-Australian Chamber of Industry and Commerce as well as Adelphi, this event explored the significant opportunities for Australia and Germany to work together to harness the power of energy efficiency to kick-start economic activity, strengthen trade links, improve health and wellbeing and cut carbon.

 While Australia has had great success with its world-leading NABERS and Commercial Building Disclosure programs, Germany has been leading the way in building energy efficiency with energy performance labelling and financing to support upgrades.